Homotopies in Grothendieck fibrations

 An object $A\in\Ob\C$ is a \emph{terminal} object if, for each object $X\in\Ob\C$, the category $\Hom_\C(X,A)$ has a single object and a single morphism.

 $\C$ \emph{has finite products} if it has a terminal object and there is a product diagram based on each pair of objects.

-We note that there are other (weaker) notions of 2-categorical products, but this is the only one we will have use for.
+We note that there are other (weaker) notions of 2-categorical products, but this is the only one we use.
 Note also that a product diagram in a 2-category is also a product diagram in the underlying category, and similarly for the terminal object.

-\prop A morphism lying over an isomorphism is cartesian if and only if it is an isomorphism.
-That is, given a fibration $\fibr{C}CB$, an isomorphism $g:B\tox{\sim}C$ in $\B$, and a morphism $q:Q\to{}R$ over $g$, $q$ is an isomorphism if and only if it is cartesian. \pf If $q$ is an isomorphism, then it is cartesian by Proposition~\ref{prop:isocart}.